rust-lang/book/second-edition/src/ch03-01-variables-and-mutability.md

 are not allowed to change, but there are a few differences between constants and variables.

-First, we aren’t allowed to use `mut` with constants: constants aren't only immutable by default, they're always immutable.
+First, we aren’t allowed to use `mut` with constants: constants aren’t only immutable by default, they’re always immutable.

 We declare constants using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
-We're about to cover types and type annotations in the next section, “Data Types,” so don't worry about the details right now, just know that we must always annotate the type.
+We’re about to cover types and type annotations in the next section, “Data Types,” so don’t worry about the details right now, just know that we must always annotate the type.

 Constants can be declared in any scope, including the global scope, which makes